Tor vs. VPN – Which is the Most Secure

 The relay circuits are reset every 10 minutes in a random manner so your actions can’t be linked together.
 Every node has a volunteer that runs it, so the more volunteers a network has, the more secure and efficient the system is.

 It is very simple to install Tor to your device and can be used on OSX, Windows, Android, and Linux/Unix.
-You just download the Tor package then run it.
-It self-extracts and there are no further installation files needed.
-When it has extracted, click the ‘Connect” button after which the connection dialogue will begin.
+You simply need to download the Tor package and run it.
+It will automatically extract itself, requiring no additional installation files.
+Once the extraction is complete, click the ‘Connect’ button to initiate the connection dialogue.

 Once you are connected, you can use the customized Firefox Portable browser, which is lightweight enough that you can keep it with you on a USB for use on other computers.
 You can turn Tor off and on using the Tor icon.